 Whereas the arteries of this space are relatively insignificant, the extradural veins form a plexus which communicate freely and also receive the basivertebral veins, which emerge from each vertebral body on its posterior aspect.
 In addition, the veins link up with both the pelvic veins below and the cerebral veins above-a pathway for the spread of both bacteria and tumour cells.
-This accounts, for example, for the ready spread of prostatic cancer to the sacrum and vertebrae.
+This accounts, for example, for the ready spread of prostatic cancer to the sacrum and vertebrae (Batson's 'valveless vertebral venous plexus').

 Lumbar puncture to withdraw C.S.F. from the spinal subarachnoid space must be performed well clear of the termination of the cord.
 A line joining the iliac crests passes through the 4th lumbar vertebra (see Fig. 42) and therefore the intervertebral spaces immediately above or below this landmark can be used with safety.
-The spine must be fully flexed (with the patient either on his side or seated) so that the vertebral interspinous spaces are opened to their maximum extent

-Fig. 238 The membranes of the spinal cord.
+The spine must be fully flexed (with the patient either on his side or seated) so that the vertebral interspinous spaces are opened to their maximum extent (Fig. 239).
+The needle is passed inwards and somewhat cranially exactly in the midline and at right angles to the spine; the supraspinous and interspinous ligaments are traversed and then the dura is penetrated, the latter with a distinct 'give'.
+Occasionally root pain is experienced if a root of the cauda equina is impinged upon, but usually these float clear of the needle.